-Actually, although we are able to labor, work, forsake, expend, take up crosses, and follow the Lord, no one can deny that we are still bound and controlled by sin, and that we often betray the Lord’s teachings and do things which resist the Lord.
+Actually, although we are able to labor, work, forsake, expend, take up crosses, and follow the Lord, no one can deny that we still frequently cannot help but commit sins and live trapped in a vicious cycle of sinning and confessing every day, unable to overcome the bondage and control of sin.
+We are incapable of adhering to the Lord’s teachings or putting His words into practice.
 For example: The Lord requires that we be simple, honest people, but we often tell lies and deceive to protect our own interests, dignity, or status; the Lord requires us to be tolerant and patient toward others and love others as ourselves, but when something infringes upon our own interests, we quibble over minor details, and even resent or become envious of others.
-The Lord requires us to love Him with all of our heart, mind, and soul, but when we preach and work, we often fail to do all we can to exalt and testify the Lord, be considerate of His burden, and make our brothers and sisters understand God’s will, and instead we often show off and put ourselves on display, try to make our brothers and sisters look up to and admire us, and try to bring others before ourselves.
+The Lord requires us to love Him with all of our heart, mind, and soul, but when we preach and work, we often fail to do all we can to exalt and testify the Lord, be considerate of His burden, and make our brothers and sisters understand God’s will, and instead we often show off how much work we have done and how much we have suffered, try to make our brothers and sisters look up to and admire us, and try to bring others before ourselves.
 And although we forsake our homes and careers and spread the gospel wherever we can, we still often keep account of our own labors as a way to transact with the Lord and secure a share of the blessings of the kingdom of heaven.
 Isn’t this using and deceiving the Lord?
-Even though we often weep in agony as we confess our sins to the Lord, afterward we still often sin, and we live trapped in a vicious cycle of sinning and confessing, unable to overcome the bondage of sin.
-In this, don’t we still remain in our naturally corrupted state?
 The Lord Jesus said, “Truly, truly, I say to you, Whoever commits sin is the servant of sin.
 And the servant stays not in the house for ever: but the Son stays ever” (John 8:34–35).
 The Bible says, “For the wages of sin is death” (Romans 6:23).
 God is holy, and the filthy and corrupt are forbidden to enter His kingdom.
-Although outwardly we forsake and expend for the Lord, we remain in bondage to sin, and our final ending is still oblivion and destruction.
+Although outwardly we forsake and expend for the Lord, we remain in bondage to sin, and our final ending can only be oblivion and destruction.
 How can we possibly say we’ve gained the way to eternal life?

 Why We Still Do Not Have the Way to Eternal Life

 At this point, perhaps some brothers and sisters are confused, because the Lord Jesus said, “But whoever drinks of the water that I shall give him shall never thirst; but the water that I shall give him shall be in him a well of water springing up into everlasting life” (John 4:14).
-The Lord Jesus is the source of the living water, He has the way to everlasting life, and we believe in the Lord, read the Lord’s word, and carry out the Lord’s teachings, but why do we still lack the way of eternal life, which can purify and change us?
+The Lord Jesus is the source of the living water, He has the way to everlasting life, so why can’t we gain the way of eternal life from Him?

 To understand this question, we should first understand the work of the Lord Jesus and the effect it achieves.
 When the Lord Jesus appeared and worked, the Israelites lived in sin, were unable to keep’s laws, and faced the danger of being condemned to death by the laws.
 The Lord Jesus came, taught the path of “Repent: for the kingdom of heaven is at hand” (Matthew 4:17), taught people to confess their sins and repent, and finally became the likeness of sinful flesh and was crucified as a sin offering for mankind, completing His work to redeem mankind.
-From this, we can see that although the Lord Jesus certainly did have the way to everlasting life, based on the spiritual stature and needs of people at the time, He only gave us the path to repentance, and did not express the way to eternal life by which people can be delivered from sin and completely purified.
+As long as we accept the Lord Jesus’ salvation and pray and confess our sins to the Lord, then our sins are forgiven, and we are then fit to enjoy the grace and blessings of the Lord and have peace and joy within my hearts.
+These are the outcomes that have already been achieved through God’s work of redemption.
+From this, we can see that although the Lord Jesus certainly did have the way to everlasting life, based on the spiritual stature and needs of people at the time, He only gave us the path to repentance, the effect of which was to make us confess and repent.
+He did not express the way to eternal life by which people can be delivered from sin and completely purified.